Tanuj9043/Test/README.md

 ### A repository to learn ###

-> This repository is for the students to leasn and apply github
+> This repository is for the students to leasn and apply github.

 - Main